 To ensure that the network model can be displayed without coordinate translations during runtime, one of the geometry columns should use the same projection coordinate system as the base map used by the Outage Analytics Outage Maps.
-If Oracle eLocation is being used as the base map, then this would be srid 54004.
+If Oracle eLocation is being used as the base map, then this will be SRID 54004.